alexandertrefz/essence/packages/website/optimisations.md

 walk threading anything but a List — are byte-identical with the pass on and off.

-**It fires nowhere in this repository's own Essence.** Every fixture bundle and the standard library are byte-identical with the pass on and off, because `removeDuplicates` — the one prelude fold that builds a List — declines on its `contains` read.
-So every figure above is measured on a Program written to measure it, and the first of the widenings below is what would change that.
+**It fires nowhere in this repository's own Essence.** Every fixture bundle and the standard library are byte-identical with the pass on and off.
+So every figure above is measured on a Program written to measure it.

 ### `fold-constants`